jmicko/coinbot/docs/ROBOT_SYNC.md

 Recent guard code treats missing API credentials as a disabled Coinbase client, not as a reason to mark the user inactive.
 This keeps the user/account state independent from credential availability.

+Maintenance mode is the development and operations no-trade switch.
+Automated order sync/processing paths must not place, replace, or reorder trades while it is on.
+Direct route handlers that create new exposure, such as manual market trades and auto setup, should also reject requests while maintenance is on.
+Read-only connections such as browser websockets, Coinbase websocket subscriptions, and candle refreshes may still run as long as their handlers do not trigger trade placement.
+Cancel/delete routes are safety controls and may remain available.

 ## Main Sync Loop

 `syncOrders(userID)` is the main repeating REST loop.